unrealwork/atsd-use-cases/USMortality/README.md

 ![Figure 42](Images/Figure42.png)

 Maneuvering through the entity and searching for our desired data for different cities, states, regions, age groups, and deaths types can be very time consuming.
-Now, let us look at building some simple SQL queries which will do the work for us.
+Now, let us look some simple SQL queries which will do the work for us.

 ### Basic SQL Queries
 ---------------------

+Here are some basic SQL queries with brief descriptions included.
+Look these over to get yourself acclimated to the general format of SQL queries.
+In the example following this section, we will in detail walk through executing a query from start to finish.

 ```sql
 SELECT *